curl/everything-curl/libcurl/callbacks/ftpmatch.md

-# FTP wild card matching
+# FTP wildcard matching

-libcurl supports FTP wild card matching.
-You use this feature by setting `CURLOPT_WILDCARDMATCH` to `1L` and then use a "wild card pattern" in the in the file name part of the URL.
+libcurl supports FTP wildcard matching.
+You use this feature by setting `CURLOPT_WILDCARDMATCH` to `1L` and then use a "wildcard pattern" in the in the file name part of the URL.

-## Wild card patterns
+## Wildcard patterns

-The default libcurl wild card matching function supports:
+The default libcurl wildcard matching function supports:

 `*` - ASTERISK